List of Marvel Comics characters: P: Pulse

-Pulse (Augustus) is a fictional character appearing in American comic books published by Marvel Comics.
-Pulse is a mutant who retained his powers post-M-Day.
-Pulse first appeared in X-Men vol. 2, #173 (September, 2005).
+Pulse (Augustus) is a character appearing in American comic books published by Marvel Comics.
+He first appeared in X-Men vol. 2, #173 (September, 2005).

 Sometime after having Gambit was not right for her.
 Mystique's plan to rid Rogue of Gambit involved sowing discord in the couple's romance and, once the pair was soon to be no more, introduce Rogue to Augustus.
-Given the dialogue between Mystique and him, in which Mystique says that she "wanted to see for [herself] that [Augustus] is the man she hopes he is," it can be assumed that the associates did not yet know each other well.
+Mystique and Augustus make their way back to the Xavier Institute and Mystique announces she is joining the X-Men.